The shape distribution of superclusters in SDSS DR 12: Introduction

 \section{Introduction}

-The large-scale distribution of matter in the Universe is the result of collapse of small initial Gaussian fluctuations in density \citep[see e.g.][]{1985ApJ...292..371D,Bernardeau:2001qr,2005Natur.435..629S,Springel:2006vs}.
-Nonlinear gravitational amplification converts these isotropic random fluctuations into a field with striking geometrical structure: empty 3-dimensional voids bounded by 2-dimensional sheets, which intersect in filaments, with the filaments joining at nodes forming clusters \citep[e.g.][]{1978MNRAS.185..357J,1978ApJ...222..784G,1982Natur.300..407Z,1984MNRAS.206..529E,1986ApJ...302L...1D,MELOTT19901,1996Natur.380..603B,2010MNRAS.409..156B,Jasche:2014vpa}.
-The study of this ‘cosmic web’ is important in modern cosmology because it defines different environments in which the tidal forces (together with other conditions) are very different.
-Thus, the history of galaxy formation in different regions of the web will have been affected in different ways, giving different observational tests for models for the assembly of galaxies.
+The large-scale distribution of matter in the Universe is the result of collapse of small initial Gaussian fluctuations in density \citep[see e.g.][]{1985ApJ...292..371D,1995PhR...262....1S, Bernardeau:2001qr,2005Natur.435..629S,Springel:2006vs}.
+Nonlinear gravitational amplification converts these isotropic random fluctuations into a field with striking geometrical structure: empty 3-dimensional voids bounded by 2-dimensional sheets, which intersect in filaments, with the filaments joining at nodes forming clusters \citep[e.g.][]{1978MNRAS.185..357J,1978ApJ...222..784G,1982Natur.300..407Z, 1984MNRAS.206..529E,1986ApJ...302L...1D,MELOTT19901,1996Natur.380..603B, 1996ApJ...462L...5S,2010MNRAS.409..156B,Jasche:2014vpa}.
+The study of this ‘cosmic web’ is important in modern cosmology.
+The history of galaxy formation in different regions of the web have been affected in different ways, giving different observational tests for models for the assembly of galaxies.
 On a more general scale, the cosmic web can be used to test the models for gravity and cosmology pertaining to both linear and non-linear structure formation.